rectorphp/getrector-com/resources/blog/posts/2023/2023-08-21-rector-018-how-we-made-tests-seven-times-faster.md

 <br>

 **This happened 3 300 times**.
 We tried to speed up the process by removing unnecessary iterations, which helped on a single-project run.
-We're very grateful for [the tremendous work Marcus Staab](https://staabm.github.io/2023/05/06/racing-rector.html) has done in this area.
+We're very grateful for [the tremendous work Markus Staab](https://staabm.github.io/2023/05/06/racing-rector.html) has done in this area.

 <br>